Best Trekking Routes in Nepal

 Everest Base Camp Trek

-• Best Season: The best times to embark on this trek are from March to May during the spring season and from September to November during the autumn season.
+• Best Time to Go: The best times for this trek are from March to May during the spring season and from September to November during the autumn season.
+These months generally offer clearer skies and more stable weather.

 Highlights of the Trek

-• Namche Bazaar: Often referred to as the gateway to the high Himalayas, this bustling market town offers a blend of traditional Sherpa culture and modern tourism amenities.
+• Namche Bazaar: Often referred to as the gateway to the high Himalayas, this vibrant town offers trekkers a chance to acclimatize and explore local Sherpa culture.
+It is well-equipped with cafes, gear shops, and even internet cafes.

-• Tengboche Monastery: Located at 3,867 meters, this is one of the largest and most famous monasteries in the Khumbu region, offering panoramic views of the Himalayan peaks including Everest, Ama Dablam, and Lhotse.
+• Tengboche Monastery: Located at 3,867 meters, it is one of the largest monasteries in the Khumbu region and offers panoramic views of the Himalayan giants including Everest, Ama Dablam, and Lhotse.

-• Kala Patthar: Climbing Kala Patthar at 5,545 meters provides the best viewpoint to witness Everest, as the actual base camp does not offer a view of the summit.
+• Kala Patthar: While not technically part of Base Camp, a climb up Kala Patthar (5,643 meters) is often included in the itinerary for the best view of Everest’s peak, as the base camp itself does not offer a view of the summit.

 Annapurna Circuit